How to Sign a Contract Online

 We hoped you'd ask.
 Bonsai offers a free trial so you can create, edit, and e-sign as many contracts as you like!
 Signing up for a free trial is simple, once you have an account you can begin using Bonsai's contract maker and editing tool to create professional freelance contracts.

 Click to download your contract as a PDF document, or send it straight to the recipient's email address to be signed.
+If the contract is in Microsoft Word format, you can follow our guide on how to insert a signature in Word.

 How to Sign Contracts Online with Bonsai